Shaphop/Unneeded-File-Remover/README.md

 MAKE SURE TO RUN IT AS ADMIN!

 Thats it! ur set to go if it isnt working U can always make a issue!
+Make sure to check the latest release for the latest version!